Local schools to close due to coronavirus, county education office says

 The Bonsall, Vallecitos, and Fallbrook elementary and high school districts had said as late as Thursday afternoon that there were no plans to cancel classes.

-"The decision to close schools, if necessary, will be made in consultation with our local public health department and the CDC," Trench, the FUESD spokesperson, said on Thursday.
+"The decision to close schools, if necessary, will be made in consultation with our local public health department and the CDC," Trench, the FUESD representative, said Thursday, March 12.
 "At this time, it is not recommended by public health experts that K-12 schools close as a preventative measure.
 If these health organizations see the need to close one or more schools at any time, we are ready to do so."

 Reader Comments